ea5gvk/m0glj-HBNet-GPS/README.md

 ### User end features:

-* Handles user registration and email verification, and more
+* Handles user registration and email verification

-* Individual passphrases for each user
+* Individual hotspot passphrases for each user

 * Automatic retrieval of DMR IDs on registration